FREQUENTLY ASKED QUESTIONS

 g) any terminal condition;

 If you do wish to complain, please note the 3 steps below, along with the relevant contact details for each step.
-Please take special note however that should you wish to direct your complaint directly to Lloyd's in the first instance, you may do so by using the contact information referenced in step 2 below.
+However, please note, should you wish to direct your complaint directly to Lloyd's in the first instance, you may do so by using the contact information referenced in step 2 below.

 Step 1: